landock/music-curation-frontend/README.md

 ```
 hygen container new --name NAME

-Generates a React container and a test.
+Generates a React container using Recycle and a test.

   NAME        The container name in kebab-case (required).
+  --redux     Generate a Redux specific container (optional).
 ```

 ```